marksparkza/jschon/docs/guide/catalog.rst

    cooperative schemas that work together to evaluate :class:`~jschon.json.JSON` documents.
 #.
 It provides the infrastructure required for constructing
    :class:`~jschon.jsonschema.JSONSchema` objects.
-This includes metaschemas, vocabularies and keyword implementations, format validation functions, and base URI-to-directory mappings that enable URI-identified schemas to be located on disk.
+This can include metaschemas, vocabularies and keyword implementations, format validators, and URI-to-directory mappings enabling URI-identified schemas to be located on disk.

 A :class:`~jschon.catalog.Catalog` object is typically created once per application, using the :func:`~jschon.create_catalog` function: